TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 add_var mystring rhsstring

 To add a space the system variable Space is available.
-Also, to add a hash symbol '#' (which cannot be entered as an argument in a command because the script interpreter treats '#' as the beginning of a comment and so will not read it in as an argument) the system variable Hache is available.
+Also, to add a hash symbol '#' (which cannot be entered as an argument in a command because the script interpreter treats '#' as the beginning of a comment and so will not read it in as an argument) the system variable Hash is available.
 So if you wanted a space between the existing contents of mystring and rhsstring you can do it like this:

 ```pcs
 add_var mystring Space